Intended Learning Outcomes

 - facilitate appropriate oxygen therapy to a patient

-- advise a patient on the appropriate use of supplementary oxygen
+- advise patients on the use of supplementary oxygen as appropriate

 Humidification and inhalation therapy